-UITableViewCell class.
-With different types of messages such as user message, file message, and admin message, different types of instances of the
+RecyclerView.ViewHolder class.
+With different types of messages such as user message, file message, and admin message, different view types of

-For UI components for Calls integration to Chat, create an instance of the
+For UI components for Calls integration to Chat, use the

-An example of UI components you can create is demonstrated in these view controller files in the sample app:
+An example of a call message you can create is demonstrated in the following adapter class file in the sample app:

-Use the UI components created to integrate Sendbird Calls to the group channel view controller in Chat.
-Register the
+You can integrate the custom layouts to integrate Sendbird Calls to the group channel fragment of Chat.

 Show UI components

-To show the registered UI components, you have to identify which messages are associated with the Calls SDK and show the messages by using the
+To show the registered UI components, you have to identify which messages are associated with the Calls SDK.

 BaseMessageclass from Sendbird Chat SDK has a field called